Lima-area Thanksgiving Day closings

 Libraries

-Auglaize County District Library — Closed Thursday, open 10 a.m. to 6 p.m.
+Auglaize County District Library — Open 10 a.m. to 6 p.m.
 Friday.

 Garbage

-Griffith Trash Pick-up Service — No Thursday pickup.
-Thursday pickup on Friday, and Friday pickup on Friday.
+Griffith Trash Pick-up Service — Thursday pickup on Friday, and Friday pickup on Friday.

-J&N Hallers — No Thursday pickup.
-Routes delayed by one day except Friday, which will be picked up on Friday.
+J&N Hallers — Routes delayed by one day except Friday, which will be picked up on Friday.

-Van Wert Solid Waste Management District — No Thursday pickup.
-Thursday routes will be picked up on Friday with Friday routes.
+Van Wert Solid Waste Management District — Thursday routes will be picked up on Friday with Friday routes.